WDI-SEA/notes/02-js-jquery/js-control-flow/02boolean.md

 //true, the "not" operator negates the first expression (!false ends up being true)
 ```

 We'll be using these expressions throughout the course.
+If you find that an expression evaluates to a value that you weren't expecting, check out the [operator precedence table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Table) to see what order the expression is being evaluated.
+This is like the order of operations, or PEMDAS of javascript.

 #### Class Exercise